Animal Cruelty Information for Veterinarians

 You can make a difference by forming a community antiviolence coalition with representatives from agencies involved in violence intervention or by working within coalitions that already exist.
 Interagency coalitions that recognize the connection between animal cruelty and human violence can coordinate antiviolence efforts to better protect the victims of violence, prosecute and punish those who commit violent acts, and prevent future violence through early identification of people with violent tendencies.

 Some victims of violence are afraid to leave an abusive situation for fear their abuser will harm their pets.
 In many communities, veterinary hospitals and animal shelters are creating programs to provide temporary shelter or permanent rehoming services for the animal victims of family violence.
+Click here to learn more about spcaLA’s domestic violence prevention program, Animal Safety Net.
 These emergency housing programs require careful coordination between the sheltering organizations and human social service organizations in order to fully protect the humans and animals involved.
 Consider joining or creating such a program.

 Children who harm animals may be reacting to family violence they have witnessed or experienced.
 Children who are allowed or encouraged to harm animals may be more likely to be violent later in life.
 Animal cruelty, like other violence, should never be attributed to a stage of development.
 Research indicates that a child’s violence against animals often represents displaced hostility and aggression stemming from neglect or abuse of the child or another family member.
 If you suspect a child has deliberately harmed an animal, contact your community’s law enforcement authorities for animal cruelty crimes, as well as child welfare authorities.